Are the Animals in Your Community Prepared for a Disaster?

 Local plans are based on Indiana's statewide plan.
 Because every county has its own set of risks and susceptible populations, each needs its own customized emergency plan.
 The animal-oriented section of the plan is no different.
 Rural areas, where livestock is common, have very different needs compared to urban and suburban regions.
 BOAH staff are available to assist in the local planning process to ensure a workable plan is adopted.

-The following link provides access to a workbook used in the "Animal Issues in Disasters" training course.
-This workbook, when completed in coordination with the local emergency manager, provides a starting point to answer the key questions about what needs to be done, who needs to complete each task and how activities will be accomplished.
+The Local Planning Guide Workbook should be completed in coordination with local emergency managers.
+It provides a starting point to answer key questions about what needs to be done, who needs to complete each task and how activities will be accomplished as a plan relates to animal populations in a community.

 Education and Awareness

-The work of SAVE volunteers begins before a disaster strikes.
-Only through public education and awareness will animal owners understand that they bear the ultimate responsibility for caring for their pets and livestock before, during and after a disaster.
+Public education and awareness helps animal owners understand that they bear the ultimate responsibility for caring for their pets and livestock before, during and after a disaster.

 Local animal-oriented businesses and service groups are ideal avenues for communicating this message to the animal-owning public.
 Information and resources for educating the public is available by contacting the Board of Animal Health at email@example.com